onflow/flow-go/language.md

 ## Type Inference

+> Status: Type inference is not implemented yet.

 If a variable or constant is not annotated explicitly with a type, it is inferred from the value.